Types of Triangle Chart Pattern

-A triangle appears when support and resistance lines of a price action create some sort of shape similar to a triangle.
-Most of the triangles are rectangular meaning that whether resistance or support lines are horizontal.
-However, some of the triangles might be asymmetric with ascending or descending formations.
-Most of the asymmetric triangles point to bullish (ascending) or bearish (descending) continuation, while rectangular triangle patterns usually appear in a sideways consolidations rage, and show potential breakouts or accelerations.
+A triangle pattern appears when support and resistance lines of a price action create some sort of shape similar to a triangle.
+Most of the trading triangles are rectangular meaning that whether resistance or support lines are Symmetrical triangles.
+However, some of the triangles might be asymmetric with ascending pattern or descending triangle forex.
+Most of the asymmetric triangles point to bullish (ascending triangle pattern) or bearish (descending triangle pattern) continuation, while rectangular triangle patterns usually appear in a sideways consolidations rage, and show potential breakouts or accelerations.
 That’s exactly what we’re searching for in order to increase our profits from trading and catch a strong wave, holding positions for quite a while when the market is moving in one direction with comparatively high speed.
 This is why we’ll talk about rectangular triangles today.

 One condition is essential for any rectangular triangle.
-The more touch points support and resistance have, the more reliable is that chart set-up, and thus the likelihood of catching a strong trend is higher.
+The more touchpoints support and resistance have, the more reliable is that chart set-up, and thus the likelihood of catching a strong trend is higher.
 Nonetheless, resistance and support lines must have at least 4-5 points before concluding that the pattern could workout as a triangle.
-An example of an ascending rectangular triangle is shown on the hourly USD/JPY chart below.
+An example of an ascending triangle chart pattern rectangular triangle is shown on the hourly USD/JPY chart below.